Commoble/your-log-saw-something-last-night/README.md

 * Entities activated by players
 * Entities killed by players

-Interactions by forge's "Fake Players" are not logged.
+Interactions by neoforge's "Fake Players" are not logged.

-This mod is configurable to filter logging via regex pattern; the default config file will be generated in yourminecraftinstance/config/ylssln-common.toml by forge the first time minecraft is launched with the mod installed.
+This mod is configurable to filter logging via regex pattern; the default config file will be generated in yourminecraftinstance/config/ylssln-common.toml by neoforge the first time minecraft is launched with the mod installed.

 The default config file (with comments included) is as follows: